 “Follow your heart not fashion or public opinion… Don’t be scared to be an individual!”

 Do you know who won the Andrew Martin award in 2010 – the award described by the Times as “The Oscars for the interior design world”?
 The answer is Martyn Lawrence-Bullard.
 Eclectic, luxurious, sophisticated, comfortable, fearless in mixing up different styles … all are words that come to mind when asked about Martyn’s designs.
 Martyn Lawrence-Bullard is one of the world’s top 100 interior designers by Architectural Digest.
 His work has appeared in over 700 publications worldwide.
-His clientele includes Sir Elton John, Edward Norton, Aaron Sorkin, Tamara Mellon, Christina Aguilera, Eva Mendes, Ellen Pompeo, Kid Rock and the Osbournes, among others.
+His clientele includes Tommy Hilfiger, Cher, Edward Norton, Aaron Sorkin, Christina Aguilera, Eva Mendes, Ellen Pompeo, Kid Rock and the Osbournes, among others.
 Martyn loves the earthy exotic furniture of Brazilian architect Oscar Niemeyer and the color combinations of deep red and chocolate, and olive and eggplant.
 For more info on Martyn Lawrence-Bullard click here to read his profile on 1st Dibs.
 So let’s get on with it…

 How would you describe your own style?